aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/pilgrimage/sukkot/an-den-ersten-tagen-des-laubhuttenfestes-a-prayer-for-the-first-days-of-sukkot-by-fanny-neuda.html.md

 <tr><td style="vertical-align:top;">
 <div class="german" lang="de">
-Das Fest der Hütten sollst du feiern sieben
+Das Fest der Hütten sollst du feiern sieben Tage lang. <span class="citation">(5.
+B. M. 16, 13.)</span>
-Tage lang.
- (5. B. M. 16, 13.)
 </span></div></td>

 <td style="vertical-align:top;">
 <div class="english" lang="en">
-<span class="liturgy" lang="he">חַ֧ג הַסֻּכֹּ֛ת תַּעֲשֶׂ֥ה לְךָ֖ שִׁבְעַ֣ת יָמִ֑ים בְּאָ֨סְפְּךָ֔ מִֽגָּרְנְךָ֖ וּמִיִּקְבֶֽךָ׃</span>
-The festival of Sukkot shall you make for yourself, seven days, at the time that you gather in [to your house the summer fruits] from your threshing floor and from your winepress.
-(Deuteronomy 16, 13.)
+The festival of Sukkot shall you make for yourself, seven days, at the time that you gather in [to your house the summer fruits] from your threshing floor and from your winepress. <span class="citation">(Deuteronomy 16:13)</span>
 </span></div></td></tr>